Indianapolis shooting: Police ID killer in FedEx shooting as former employee Brandon Scott Hole, 19

+Indianapolis Metropolitan Police Department released the names of the eight shooting victims during a press conference Friday night.

+The victims have been identified as the following: 32-year-old Matthew R Alexander, 19-year-old Samaria Blackwell, 66-year-old Amarjeet Johal, 64-year-old Jasvinder Kaur, 68-year-old Jaswinder Singh, 48-year-old Amarjit Skhon, 19-year-old Karlie Smith and 74-year-old John Weisert.

 The shooter was identified as 19-year-old Brandon Scott Hole of Indiana, two law enforcement officials briefed on the matter told The Associated Press.
-Investigators searched a home in Indianapolis associated with Hole and seized evidence, including desktop computers and other electronic media, the officials said.
-The officials spoke to the AP on condition of anonymity because they were not authorized to speak publicly about the matter.
+Investigators searched a home in Indianapolis associated with Hole and seized evidence, including desktop computers and other electronic media, McCartt said.
+The home is located in a neighborhood of midcentury houses near Interstate 465.
+Several people who live there declined to speak to an AP reporter Friday.

+Paul Keenan, special agent in charge of the FBI's Indianapolis field office, said Friday that agents questioned Hole last year after his mother called police to say that her son might commit "suicide by cop."
+He said the FBI was called after items were found in Hole's bedroom but he did not elaborate on what they were.
+He said agents found no evidence of a crime and that they did not identify Hole as espousing a racially motivated ideology.

 Without identifying him by name, FedEx spokesperson Bonny Harrison told the AP that the suspected gunman was a former FedEx employee.